Special Events in Tulsa

 - No food can be served or consumed in a tent used for

-wall, etc.) on public property, private property, or parking lot,
+climbing wall, etc.) on public property, private property, or

-you will need a Certificate of Operation.
-Please contact the
+parking lot, you will need a Certificate of Operation and provide

-- Outdoor Beer: If you are selling low-point
+Low-Point Beer: If you are selling low-point beer at your

-beer at your event, three (3) separate special event beer permits
+event, three (3) separate special event beer permits are required

-are required to sale beer outdoors on public property [sidewalk,
+to sell beer outdoors on public property [sidewalk, street, etc.]

-street, etc.] and includes private property [shared parking lot]
+and includes private property [shared parking lot] adjacent to a

 - A Special Event County Beverage Permit will be issued fourteen

-(14) days after the filing of the application if no protest is
+(14) days after the filing of the beverage application if no

-filed.
-If an objection or request for restrictions is filed, the
+protest is filed.
+If an objection or request for restrictions is

-judge shall rule on the special event beer application after a five
+filed, the judge shall rule on the special event beer application

-(5) day notice is provided to the applicant and other applicable
+after a five (5) day notice is provided to the applicant and other

 - Once the Special Event County Beverage Permit is issued by the